Target-Aware Video Diffusion Models: Target-Aware Video Diffusion Models

 \subsection{Target Awareness via Cross-Attention Loss}

-We make our model target-aware by introducing a novel cross-attention loss that aligns the model's attention on the target with the additional input mask during fine-tuning.
+We make our model target-aware {by applying a} cross-attention loss that aligns the model's attention on the target with the additional input mask during fine-tuning.
 For every text prompt in our training dataset, we append a general sentence ``The person interacts with [TGT] object.'', where the [TGT] token is intended to encode the target's spatial information.
-We then encourage the cross-attention weights between the latent noise corresponding to the first frame of the video and the [TGT] token to align with the provided target mask $M$ as demonstrated in ~\cref{fig:tavdm}.
+We then encourage the cross-attention weights between the latent noise corresponding to the first frame of the video and the [TGT] token to align with the provided target mask $\vec{M}$ as demonstrated in ~\cref{fig:tavdm}.
 Specifically, we minimize the following loss:

 where $A(\vec{z}_t^0, \text{[TGT]})$ denotes the cross-attention weights between the latent noise for the first frame of the video and the [TGT] token.
-In addition to our cross-attention loss, we employ the standard diffusion objective:
+In addition to {the} cross-attention loss, we employ the standard diffusion objective:

 where notations remain consistent with those used in ~\cref{eq:vdm}.
-Our overall training objective is defined as:
+Our overall objective is defined as:

 where $\lambda_{attn}$ balances the two loss terms.
 During inference, we prepend the [TGT] token to words referring to the target, enabling the model to leverage the spatial cue provided by the segmentation mask.
-As presented in ~\cref{fig:attn_loss}, our cross-attention loss effectively guides the [TGT] token to focus on the target region, enabling precise interactions with it.
+As presented in ~\cref{fig:attn_loss}, {the} cross-attention loss effectively guides the [TGT] token to focus on the target region, enabling precise interactions with it.